Toyota Highlander review

-In terms of fuel economy, Toyota claims the Highlander will return 39.2 to 39.7mpg, which is adequate for an SUV of this size that isn't a plug-in hybrid.
+In terms of fuel economy, Toyota claims the Highlander will return 39 to nearly 40mpg, which is adequate for an SUV of this size that isn't a plug-in hybrid.
 However, because it isn't a plug-in, the Highlander can only cover short distances on electric power alone.
 But the motors can still drive the wheels when the engine is being used as a generator for the battery.
 There are other quirks, most of which come from the familiar CVT gearbox.

 The Highlander can get from 0-62mph in 8.3 seconds and reach a top speed of 111mph.
 It does features a 'sport' mode, although you'll never feel inclined to take it out of normal or even eco mode, as its extremely comfortable ride and hybrid system are best suited to driving around town or cruising on the motorway.

 However, Toyota doesn’t pitch the Highlander as a sporty SUV.
 Instead, it hopes to sell on its excellent practicality and seven-seat versatility.
 You get 1,909 litres of space when both rows of rear seats are down, and 658 litres with only the third row of seats laid flat.
 Even with all three rows up, you can 332 litres, which is more than some family hatchbacks can manage.

 We also can’t knock the Highlander's superb build quality, with leather seats across all three rows and plenty of soft-touch plastics.
 Even in the basic Excel trim, you get heated front seats and steering wheel, three-zone climate control, a glass panoramic roof and a power-operated boot opening.
 The higher level Excel Premium adds a head-up display and top-down parking camera, among other features.